 While debate can be about winning awards and gaining recognition for your achievements, it was only after I graduated college and started coaching high school debate myself that I realized the great platform that Chicago Debate provides for High School and Middle School students.
 Debate helps students develop a craft that will be valuable in any career field.

 I joined a career field most Policy debaters have not ventured into.
-In 2016, I decided to join the US Air Force as a Cryptologic Language Analyst.
-That basically means I analyze a foreign language – in my case, Chinese.
+In 2016, I decided to join the US Air Force.
 My family was surprised of my decision to join the armed forces, especially since I had a college degree.
 Before I joined, I naturally created a risk benefit analysis chart – like I learned in debate – to weigh reasons for joining the armed forces and reasons not to join.

-My job entails learning new information, researching, and understanding other countries’ culture and geography.
-The process is similar to the beginning of the debate season.
+I think my job in the Air Force is similar to the beginning of the debate season.
 We must first research the fundamentals of the topic.
 We need to know the actors and identify the problems to be solved.
 Then we need to read, learn and understand the various approaches to the problems, their advantages, disadvantages, critiques and alternatives – just as in debate we argued the politics DA, afro-pessimism K, EU CP, etc. Then, we put all that foundational work into practice by utilizing the information we learned to argue our points.
 Although I am not in front of a debate judge arguing why the United States Federal Government should substantially increase funding for education, I am using my debate skills to provide information and make a case to my superiors.
 I would not have those skills without my experience in debate.